-There are two government measures that encourage retirees to access the value of their home – the Pension Loans Scheme and the downsizer contribution.
+There are two government measures that encourage retirees to access the value of their home – the Home Equity Access Scheme (previously the Pension Loans Scheme) and the downsizer contribution.

-The Pension Loans Scheme (PLS) is effectively a reverse mortgage for age pensioners and self-funded retirees, designed to supplement retirement income up to 1.5 times the maximum Age Pension per fortnight.
+The Home Equity Access Scheme (HEAS) is effectively a reverse mortgage for age pensioners and self-funded retirees, designed to supplement retirement income up to 1.5 times the maximum Age Pension per fortnight.
 There are no regular repayments through the life of the loan, and income from the scheme is not assessable in the Age Pension means test.

 The impact on the capital value of the property is less than you might think.
 While interest rates are higher for reverse mortgages because there are no regular repayments, the net interest cost after allowing for some increase in property value, is quite modest.
 The RIR gives an example of a retiree who draws $5000 each year throughout retirement against equity in a home worth $500,000.
 By the time the retiree is 92, the property has an accumulated debt of only around a quarter of its value.